Thomas Dooley: Viettel

 In 2019, Dooley was appointed as sporting director of V.League 1 club Viettel.
 During his tenure, Viettel won the 2020 V.League 1 title.

 Sri Pahang

 In January 2021, Dooley was appointed as head coach of Malaysia Super League club Sri Pahang, replacing Dollah Salleh.
 Three months after his appointment, Dooley was sacked by Sri Pahang together with his assistant coach, Christophe Gamel and was replaced by former head coach Dollah Salleh.
 After being sacked, he was immediately appointed as adviser of Sri Pahang U21 team while Gamel was appointed as head coach.

 Return to Philippines

 In May 2022, Dooley was reappointed as head coach of the Philippines national team ahead of the third round of 2023 AFC Asian Cup qualifiers, replacing Scott Cooper.
 He signed a short-term deal with an option to extend depending on the qualification of the Philippines to the 2023 AFC Asian Cup.

+Guyana

+Dooley became head coach of the Guyana national team in September 2025.
+Dooley expressed his intention to reinforce the national team with overseas-based Guyanese players while acknowledging the role of the Elite League as the backbone of the team.
+Though he had emphasized that overseas-based players would not have guaranteed inclusion to the national team.

+In November 2025, local-based players alleged that Dooley has berated them and dismissed the capability of the Elite League to produce capable national team players.
+The dispute was reportedly resolved by the GFF after a dialogue between the players and the coach.
+Dooley clarified that he intended to reinforce professional standards and not to demean the players.

+Dooley led Guyana to win friendlies against Bonaire (2–1), Antigua and Barbuda (4–1), Dominica (2–0), and Belize.
+In May 2026, Dooley resigned from his position.

+Bangladesh

+On 22 May 2026, Dooley became the head coach of Bangladesh national team.